top of page

 • Found In: Cleansers, toners, serums, and spot treatments.

-Glycolic and Lactic Acids (AHAs): for Surface Renewal
+Glycolic and Lactic Acids (AHAs): For Surface Renewal

 Alpha-hydroxy acids (AHAs) work on the surface of the skin.
-They dissolve the "glue" that holds dead skin cells together, promoting exfoliation and revealing smoother, more radiant skin.
+They dissolve the bonds that hold dead skin cells together, promoting exfoliation and revealing smoother, more radiant skin.
 By refining the skin's surface texture, the edges of pores become less visible, giving the illusion of a smaller size.
 Glycolic acid has the smallest molecular size, allowing for deeper penetration, while lactic acid is larger and more hydrating, making it a gentler option for sensitive skin.

 • Primary Action: Exfoliates the skin's surface for improved texture.